alan8365/Obsidian-Knowledge-Warehouse/Obsidian Test/GTD.md

 	- Nothing is too small or big.
 	- Thess item go directly into your **inbox**.
 - Step 2: Clarify
-	- Process what you've captured into clear and concreat action steps.
+	- Process what you've captured into clear and concrete action steps.
-	- You'll decied if an item is a project, next action, or reference material.
+	- You'll decide if an item is a project, next action, or reference material.
 - Step 3: Organize
 	- Put everything in the right place.
 	- Add a date to the calendar for an item that has a due date.